montj2/nes-emulator/README.md

 * Scanline-based rendering
 * Custom log for debug (Disassembly, CPU state, PPU state)
 * Easy to port to other OS and platforms
-* Sound is not supported yet

 ## Compatibility List
 * Super Mario Bros.
 * Adventure Island.
+* Legend of Zelda
+* Mega Man 2
-* Many other roms that use mapper 0, 2 or 3
+* Many many other roms that use mapper 0, 1, 2 or 3
-* Coming soon: Legend of Zelda (using mapper 1/MMC1)
 * Coming soon: Super Mario Bros.
 3 (using mapper 4/MMC3)

 ## Controls